slhGit/Picat/README.md

 # Picat
 This is a Visual Studio Project to compile Picat in Win x64.
-Additionally it has been embedded with the Python Interpreter.
-This must be compiled as Release x64 or it will not compile or run.
+Picat can also be compiled with Cygwin, which is necessary for certain modules.

+Additional Picat Modules and Preprocessor definitions needed:
+Sat Solver - Picat can be compiled with several sat solvers. - Can only be compiled for Cygwin
+	SATS=1 - lingeling
+	SATS=2 - glucose
+	SATS=3 - maple
+	SATS=4 - clasp

+Python - A relatively simple wrapper around the Python interpreter - Must be compiled in Release - must have proper linking to Python libs
+	PYTHON

+Mongoose HTTP Server - create a simple HTTP server with Mongoose
+	HTTP

+FANN - Wrapper around the FANN Artificial Neural Network library - Need both of the following headers
+	FANN_NO_DLL
+	FANN

 The basics of Python use:

 bp.python_init()		Initializes the Python Interpreter, must be run before any Python can be used.